jeremybatesDC/vueGridBaseballCard/README.md

 the way to make a mask is via computed and watchers, set/get.
 No need for a mask plugin. and, after considering it, i donT think i need a table plugin.
 If I can properly tag columns then doing math on them shouldnT take any special code really.
 It would just be a formula, and probably use the Computed method

-so really it's just an upload button...
-I want it to match the logo image icon.
-And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

 Is this still tru after cavnas?
 The (canvas) encoding is definitely faster than before (worker), Feels fast to me, albeit on powerful devices.
 Note: worker can't use canvas, but it can still handle reader blobs.
 I just don't think the overall result will be less UI thread work.